What is A Seasonal Property

 Selling a Summer Home vs a Winter Home

 In most cases, the busiest season for a seasonal property will be Summer.
-There are almost double the number of vacation buyers for beachside properties, compared to mountain or lakefront homes, according to the National Association of Realtors statistics for 2015.
+There are almost double the number of vacation buyers for beachside properties, compared to mountain or lakefront homes, according to the NAR statistics for 2015.

 Agents and brokers local to an area know when families take their holidays in that area.
 Use that knowledge to target a listing when buyers are more likely to look at homes.
 You can also leverage the busy season, when homes are selling faster, to help buyers decide more quickly.